PTsagk/Chat-app/README.md

   npm start
 ```

-Or your can check it live on https://chat-app-9itw.onrender.com
+Or your can check it live on https://chat-app-9itw.onrender.com (laoding time and video calling might have some bugs due to free server plan from render)

 ## Screenshots